 Dr Philip Day (PhD, FSB, FRSC) - personal details

 Between 1998 and 2002 he founded and headed the Functional Genomics Unit, Childrens’ University Hospital Zurich.
 In 2002 he moved to the Medical School, University of Manchester and became Director of Operations for CIGMR.
-He was invited in March 2006 to move his group to the Manchester Interdisciplinary Biocentre (MIB), where he is Principal Investigator, and continues developing applied quantitative measurement in relation to disease progression by working closely with groups in systems biology, analytical instrumentation, miniaturisation and text mining.
-He is a member of the MIB Council, and serves as an examiner for UK granting bodies, a FP7 EU expert examiner, external examiner for biological sciences degree schemes, University of Cardiff, and is an editorial team member for the RSC journal Integrative Biology.
+He was invited in March 2006 to move his group to the Manchester Institute of Biotechnology (MIB), where he is Principal Investigator, and continues developing applied quantitative measurement in relation to disease progression by working closely with groups in systems biology, analytical instrumentation, miniaturisation and text mining.
+He was a member of the MIB Council, and established and directed the MRes in Translational Medicine degree programme.
+Philip serves as an examiner for UK grant bodies, a FP7 EU expert examiner, external examiner for biological sciences degree schemes, University of Cardiff, visiting professor at the Department of Bioengineering, UCI, CA, PGR Tutor, and is an editorial team member for the RSC journal Integrative Biology.

 In 2004 and 2008 respectively, he was elected Fellow of the Royal Society of Chemistry and Fellow of the Society of Biology.